uglyrobot/wordpress-statsd/readme.txt

 See the FAQ for more advanced configuration.

+== Screenshots ==

+1. Example dashboard created in Graphite with data collected from this plugin.
+2. Track any other application stat in your WordPress site with 1 line of code in your plugin/theme.

 == Frequently Asked Questions ==
 By default the parent namespace used for stats is "yourdomain_yourpath.wordpress.*" where yourdomain_yourpath would be "www_domain_com_blog" if your site is http://www.domain.com/blog/.
 You can override the parent namespace via the `define('STATSD_NAMESPACE', 'mysite.myserver');` define in wp-config.php.
 This one is very important, controls how it shows up in Graphite stats.
 This should be segmented, left to right general to specific.
 All "." trigger segments.
 For example: